National Energy Technology Laboratory

 Performer website: University of Wisconsin System - http://www.wisc.edu

-This project will focus on advancing the fundamental understanding of how solid oxide fuel cell (SOFC) cathodes operate so performance can be improved.
-The work centers on the role of material interfaces in determining electrochemical performance.
-Advanced physical characterization tools will be employed in support of a coordinated approach consisting of ab-initio modeling and a unique electrochemical characterization technique called Non-Linear Electrochemical Impedance Spectroscopy.
-The results will be interpreted to determine the operating mechanisms and identify new material architectures enabling improved fuel cell performance.
+This University of Wisconsin project will focus on advancing the fundamental understanding of how solid oxide fuel cell cathodes operate such that their performance can be improved.
+This project will center around the role of material interfaces in determining electrochemical performance.
+Advanced physical characterization tools will be employed in support of a coordinated approach consisting of ab initio modeling and a unique electrochemical characterization technique called Non-Linear Electrochemical Impedance Spectroscopy.
+The results will be interpreted to determine the operation mechanisms and identify new material architectures thereby enabling improved fuel cell performance.